Madeleine Doubek – Executive Director

+Doubek writes a government-focused column for Crain’s Chicago Business.
 Prior to her direct advocacy and policy work, Doubek spent 32 years in journalism, many covering local and state government and politics.
 She has won several regional and national journalism awards during her career.
-Most recently, her work on Illinois’ historic budget impasse was honored by Voices for Illinois Children and with two Peter Lisagor Awards from the Chicago Headline Club.
+Her work on Illinois’ historic budget impasse was honored by Voices for Illinois Children and with two Peter Lisagor Awards from the Chicago Headline Club.

 Doubek previously served as publisher of Reboot Illinois, a citizen-focused website covering state politics and government.
 Before that, Doubek was the former Assistant Vice President/Executive Editor of the suburban Daily Herald.
 She served as the paper’s political writer, columnist and editor for many years.
 While there, she also led a team of reporters and editors who wrote an award-winning, 5-part series, “44 Minutes in January,” that told in unprecedented detail the story of the Palatine Brown’s Chicken murders.
 Her work on series examining homeland security spending, foster care, chronic drunken driving and burgeoning suburban hard-core drug use also was honored with regional and national awards.

 Doubek graduated from Eastern Illinois University with a journalism major and political science minor.
 A native of Chicago’s South Side, she now lives in Des Plaines.